jdata-scientist/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 		If the value is a character string, then the averages were taken by Activity.
 		If the value is a number, then the averages were taken by Subject.

 	Below are the averages of the 86 feature mean and standard deviation measurements taken from the experiment.
+The measurements were taken from a smartphone with an accelerometer and a gyroscope phone apps.
+It consisted of 3-axial (x,y,z) linear acceleration and 3 axial-angular velocity at a constant rate of 50Hz.

 	-Ave_tBodyAcc-mean()-X
 	-Ave_tBodyAcc-mean()-Y